On Stein's test of uniformity on the hypersphere: Proofs

 This allows direct application of \citet[Theorem 17.29]{henze2024}, implying $W_n\xrightarrow[]{d}\mathcal{W}$ for a centered Gaussian process $\mathcal{W}$ with the covariance kernel

 \end{proof}

-\begin{proof}{ of Theorem~\ref{thm:2_MGF}} We prove this result by applying the Karhunen--Loève expansion \citep[Theorem 17.26]{henze2024} to the limiting Gaussian element $\mathcal{W}$ from Theorem~\ref{thm:1_mgf}.
-To this end, we find the eigenvalues $\alpha_{m,k}$ of the covariance operator $C$ defined by
+\begin{proof}{ of Theorem~\ref{thm:2_MGF}} We prove this result using the Karhunen--Loève expansion \citep[Theorem 17.26]{henze2024} to the limiting Gaussian element $\mathcal{W}$ from Theorem~\ref{thm:1_mgf}.
+To this end, we determine the eigenfunctions and eigenvalues of the covariance operator $C$ defined by